RedisGrafana/RedisGrafana/docs/quickstart.md

 ## Architecture

-The Redis plug-ins for Grafana ecosystem buid on top of the Redis Data Source.
+The Redis plug-ins for the Grafana ecosystem build on top of the Redis Data Source.

 ![Architecture](/images/redis-plugins.png)

 ## Install using `grafana-cli`

-Use the `grafana-cli` tool to install from the command-line:
+Use the `grafana-cli` tool to install from the command line:

 ### Redis Application plug-in and Redis Data Source